Olongapo

+It is geographically situated and grouped under the province of Zambales by the Philippine Statistics Authority but governed independently and is also its largest city.
+Portions of the city also form part of the Subic Special Economic and Freeport Zone.

 Along with the municipality of Subic, it comprises Metro Olongapo, one of the twelve metropolitan areas in the Philippines.

 History

-British period

-Britain ruled the Philippines for a short time, from 1762 to 1764.
-The British invasion of the Philippines was the first challenge to Spain's control of the archipelago after 191 years of rule.
-The Royal Navy and British Army joined with the East India Company in Madras to capture Spain's Asian colony.

-In conjunction with the attack against Spain's key possession in the Americas, Havana, both settlements were successfully seized.
-However, in the Philippines, whilst the expedition was launched as part of a plan to harass the Spaniards in their possessions, as well as for commercial gain and new territories, the military campaign led by General William Draper and Admiral Samuel Cornish, may have been launched under the guise of an invasion in order to gain prize money.

-The publication When Britain Ruled the Philippines 1762–1764 describes the events as they unfolded at the Admiralty in London and at the East India Company in Madras, leading to the invasion and occupation of the capital city of Manila and the port city of Cavite.
-The capital was looted, a galleon was seized, and the British commanders imposed a ransom of four million dollars upon the Spaniards.
-The enormous sums in prize money and valuables seized mainly benefited the commanders.

-Spanish period
+Spanish colonial era

-In 1868, a Spanish military expedition was dispatched to study the possibility of relocating the Cavite Naval Station in Subic Bay due to its unhealthy condition.
+In 1868, a Spanish military expedition was dispatched to study the possibility of relocating the Cavite Naval Station in Subic Bay due to its unhealthy conditions.

-Spanish King Alfonso XII through a Royal Decree made Subic Bay (then called Subig) as Spain's stronghold in the Far East in 1884.
+Spanish King Alfonso XII through a royal decree made Subic Bay (then called Subig) as Spain's stronghold in the Far East in 1884.
 Vice Admiral Juan Bautista de Antiquiera made Olongapo a settlement for the Spanish Navy.

-On March 8, 1885, the Spanish Naval commission authorized construction of the Arsenal in Olongapo.
-The Spanish planned to make their naval station, and the village of Olongapo an island, protected against attack by rebels.
+On March 8, 1885, the Spanish Naval commission authorized the construction of the Arsenal in Olongapo.
+The Spanish planned to transform their naval station and the village of Olongapo into an island, safeguarding it from potential rebel attacks.
 The Spanish Navy Yard occupied the entire area east of the Spanish Gate.
 Employing Filipino labor, they did extensive dredging of the harbor and the inner basin and built a drainage canal.
 The canal served both to drain the swampy area around the yard and also to form a line of defense.

-Within ten years, the Spaniards had erected walls and markers to fence off the arsenal.
+Within 10 years, the Spaniards had erected walls and markers to fence off the arsenal.
 They had shops and buildings erected.
 The Spanish government spent almost fifteen years developing the naval station.
-From higher naval commands, the order was sent to fortify Grande Island at the mouth of Subic Bay with mines and cannons.
-But this project was hardly begun before it was overtaken by the rout of the Spanish Navy in Manila Bay by US Admiral George Dewey.
+From higher naval commands, the order was sent to fortify Grande Island at the mouth of Subic Bay.
+In the meantime, during the Philippine Revolution, a fleet led by the Cuban-Filipino Admiral Vicente Catalan seized the naval base at Subic-Olongapo from the Spanish for the First Philippine Republic.